Mount Kenya Climbing Tours

-Traditionally Mount Kenya is the less climbed, smaller brother of Mount Kilimanjaro, however it should not be underestimated and many people who have climbed it prefer the wilderness, abundant wildlife and stunning mountain lakes that you find on Mount Kenya.
-Point Lenana is a feasible trekking peak and also currently the worlds highest via ferrata summit route, which adds to the challenge and enjoyment.
-The panoramic views of the surrounding peaks, valleys and savannah makes a trek on this mountain a thoroughly enjoyable African experience.
+Mount Kenya is the less climbed cousin of Mount Kilimanjaro nearby in Tanzania, however many people prefer the wilderness, abundant wildlife and stunning mountain lakes that you find on Mount Kenya.
+Point Lenana at 4985m metres is a feasible trekking peak and also currently the worlds highest via ferrata summit route, which adds to the challenge and enjoyment.
+The panoramic views of the jagged volcanic peaks, wide valleys and surrounding savannah makes a trek on this mountain a thoroughly enjoyable African experience.

 About Mount Kenya

-The tallest in Kenya, and the second highest in Africa, Mount Kenya stands 5,199m tall.
+The tallest in Kenya, and the second highest in Africa, Mount Kenya stands 5199m tall.
 There are several summits on Mount Kenya: Batian, Nelion, and Point Lenana.
-Adventure Alternative offers trips to each of these peaks, plus a few more trek options.
 Despite being a strato-volcano, the peak itself gets its rugged profile from previously being covered in ice.
-Today, there are 11 small glaciers on the peak.
+Today, there are 11 small glaciers still on the peak.

-The area surrounding the peak and the peak itself make up Mt Kenya National Park.
-The surrounding area is well known for its unique flora and fauna.
-From the lowland savannahs and bamboo forests the flora changes as you rise in elevation.
+The area surrounding the peak make up Mt Kenya National Park, well known for its unique flora and fauna.
+From the lowland savannah and bamboo forests the flora changes as you rise in elevation.
 Here you will find the unique high-altitude equatorial environment.
 The landscape seems as if it belongs on another planet with strange plants and misty terrain.

 The approach to Mount Kenya from Nairobi involves a journey of about four hours to either the town of Naro Moru or Embu, where we can provide accommodation in a local hotel or our Guest House.
 Naro Moru is the base for ascents on the Sirimon, Burguret and Naro Moru routes and Embu is used for the Chogoria route.
-All our advertised prices are based on camping on the mountain but there are also some huts, mostly privately owned, which you can upgrade to.
+All our advertised prices are based on camping on the mountain but there are also huts on the Sirimon, Naro Moru and Chogoria routes which you can upgrade to.

-Views from the Sirimon Route showing the twin headed peaks of Batian and Nelion which are technical climbing routes.
+View from the Sirimon Route showing the technical climbing peaks of Batian and Nelion.

 If you have any questions, we are happy to help.
 Simply drop us a line.